HBPMedical/mip-docs/README.md

 # Preamble

-This MIP System Description is an index for a collection of documents and other sources of information related to the Medical Informatics Platform.
+This repsoitory is an index for a collection of documents and other sources of information related to the Medical Informatics Platform.
 The intended audience comprises developers, technical deployment and support teams, and anyone else with a deep technical interest in the functioning of the MIP.
 Its purpose is to facilitate access to a range of information necessary to represent the current state of the MIP.
 It should provide adequate material for suitably qualified staff to understand how the MIP works, and to develop, deploy and operate the MIP.

 This information is evolving along with the MIP so please make sure you consult the document version that is relevant to the indented, or preferably, latest version of the Medical Informatics Platform.